RakibullHasanOvi/RemainderApp/README.md

 # Reminder Application

 Reminder application means sometimes we forget many things like birth date, anniversary date, important date which we can't remember.
-So, this application will provide a notification like an alarm, the current date of the original speed, so what we do, we can quickly understand.
+So, this application will provide a notification like as an alarm.

+## Use some features (packages) from pub.dev

+1. Provider State Management.
+2. Hive Database.
+3. Theme changer.

+## ScreenShorts

 ## Getting Started